 We will also monitor our performance in keeping with the Housing Executive's Rural Strategy and the legislative requirements.
-The HCN and strategic partners will play a key role in ensuring this strategy is meeting the needs of our population, whether they live in urban or rural areas.

 Appropriate place-based responses will be developed, which are informed by local needs, context and capacity.
-Enhancing the role and capacity for regional and local area decision making is important to help make sure the right responses are delivered in the right places.
+Enhancing the role and capacity for regional and local area decision making is important to help make sure the right responses are delivered in the right places, 'Think Local'.